uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 * Container Deployment Function: Design a generic container deployment function in Python that abstracts the container runtime interface.
 This function will initially support Podman but is designed to allow easy extension to other container orchestration platforms like Kubernetes.
 It should be standalone, allowing the tool to run disconnected environments but it will be also integrated into `mgradm`, keeping `mgradm` as the single entry point for the users to manage the containerized Uyuni server deployment.

+* This solution is also suitable for smaller deployments, e.g., running all containers on a single node and deploying the Health-Check-Tool with a default configuration in a short time.

 ### Disconnected solution: containerized deployment without access to an Uyuni server (via supportconfig)

 No access to an Uyuni server or existing monitoring stack, only access to a supportconfig.